Lucaswaung/list-of-surgical-tool-datasets/README.md

       <a href="https://saras-mesad.grand-challenge.org">SARAS-MESAD2021</a>
     </td>
     <td align="center">
-      Dataset contains monocular digital recordings from da Vinci Xi robotic system.
+    给了动作标注和锚框。  Dataset contains monocular digital recordings from da Vinci Xi robotic system.
 Two sub-datasets: MESAD-Real and MESAD-Phantom.
 MESAD-Real represents the prostatectomy procedures recorded on human patients.
 It contains four sessions of complete prostatectomy procedure performed by expert surgeons on real patients.
 MESAD-Phantom is also designed for surgeon action detection during prostatectomy, but is composed of videos captured during procedures on phantoms used for the training of surgeons.
 MESAD-Real comprises 21 action classes and MESAD-Phantom contemplates a smaller list of 14 action classes.
 Both the datasets share 11 action classes.
     </td>
     <td align="center">N/A</td>
     <td align="center">4</td>